malassad/yelpstarprediction/README.md

 # yelpstarprediction
-Predicting Yelp star rating of a hypothetical restaurant
+Using linear regression from Scikit learn to predict Yelp star rating of a hypothetical restaurant.